-25 Related party transactions
+24 Related party transactions

 Owing to the nature of the Federation's operations and the composition of the Board of Directors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the Board of Directors may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the Federation's financial regulations and normal procurement procedures.
+There are no related party transactions to report on this year.